Lobster Bisque 101: How To Buy, Cook, And Enjoy Bisque

 Is Bisque Just a Fancy Word for Soup?

-The word soup, and it’s many historical variations, has been used for hundreds of years across Europe.
+The term “soup” and its many historical variations have been used for hundreds of years across Europe.
 It generally refers to any broth-based bowl of food (yup, quite vague).
-Bisque, on the other hand, has a concrete beginning in 17th century France.
-We’ll get more into the history of the word later, but around 1640, it translated to something like “crayfish soup”.
+Bisque, on the other hand, has a concrete beginning in 17th-century France.
+We’ll get more into the history of the word later, but around 1640, it was translated as “crayfish soup”.

-So basically, yes, bisque is pretty much just a fancy way of saying soup, though in modern English, it more specifically means a thick and smooth soup that’s based around crustaceans like crayfish, shrimp, lobster.
+Yes, bisque is essentially a fancy way of saying soup, though in modern English it more specifically refers to a thick, smooth soup based on crustaceans such as crayfish, shrimp, or lobster.

 Lobster Chowder vs Lobster Bisque